 Sutton recognises that parents/carers have an active part to play in all aspects of their children's learning.
-When children start with us in Foundation Stage we provide an opportunity for parents to attend information evenings in which we explain the strategies used in RWI and what support they can give their child.
+When children start with us in Foundation Stage, we provide an opportunity for parents to attend information sessions, in which we explain the strategies used in Little Wandle and what support they can give their child.

-Work is set around learning the words, in conjunction with what is happening in class.
-This is to reinforce the learning.
+Work is set around learning to read, form and spell sounds and words, in conjunction with what is happening in class, to reinforce the learning.